bbauska/JS-Basics-Unlock/README.md

     they are not referenced elsewhere.

-These structures are useful in situations where memory management is a concern, such as when dealing
+These structures are useful in situations where memory management is a concern, such as when dealing with DOM nodes in web applications.

-with
-DOM
-nodes
-in
-web
-applications.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-9.5.4 Utilizing Typed Arrays for Binary Data
+<h3 id="ch9-5-4">9.5.4 Utilizing Typed Arrays for Binary Data</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 Typed Arrays provide an interface for accessing raw binary data more effciently.
 They are particularly useful when dealing with files,